-"Abraham believed God and it was reckoned to him as righteousness" (Genesis 15:6), is one of the great verses of scripture.
+"Abraham believed God and it was reckoned to him as righteousness" (Genesis 15:6).
+It is one of the great verses of scripture.
 But, we tend to think of that statement as a form of divine legal transaction.
 Tradition has taught us that somehow Abraham "believed the right way," and thus the legal and formal transaction was made valid.
 He would receive progeny and land.

-But I claim otherwise.
+But I think otherwise.
 That is not, that is NOT, what righteousness means.
-Throughout the Bible record, from Genesis to Exodus, from the prophets to Jesus, and certainly to Paul, there is a healthy definition of "righteousness" which does not mean legal justification or legal standing.
+Throughout the Bible record, from Genesis to Exodus, from the prophets to Jesus, and certainly to Paul, I have found a healthy definition of "righteousness" which does not mean legal justification or legal standing.
 The better definition of the word "righteousness," the holy definition, is "relationship."
 "Righteousness" really means "right relationship."

 "Abraham believed God and it was counted to him as relationship."
 That's what belief does for us, too, and it is what faith does for us.
-Good belief puts us into relationship.
-Good faith puts us into relationship.
+Good belief is not simply reciting the correct formula or the correct creed.
+Good belief puts us into good relationship.
+Good faith puts us into right relationship.
 It is right relationship that means righteousness for us.